Diagonal complexes for surfaces of finite type and surfaces with involution: Diagonal complex: construction and introductory examples

 Strong equivalence classes of admissible arrangements are partially ordered by reversed inclusion: we say that $A_1 \leq A_2$ if there exists a homotopy that takes the arrangement $A_2$ to some subarrangement of $A_1$.

 Thus for the data $ (g, b , n,f; n_1,...,n_b)$ we have the posets of all strong equivalence classes of admissible arrangements $\widetilde{D}={\widetilde{D}}_{g, b , n,f; n_1, \ldots,n_b}$.

 \begin{thm} (\cite{Panina},\cite{Pen1}).
-If $F$ is a polygon with $n_1>0$ number of marked points on its boundary, $f$ punctures, and no free marked points, then the poset $\widetilde{D}={\widetilde{D}}_{0, 1 , 0,f; n_1}$ is a combinatorial ball $B^{n_1+2f-3}$.
+If $F$ is a polygon with $n_1>0$ marked points on its boundary, $f$ holes, and no free marked points, then the poset $\widetilde{D}={\widetilde{D}}_{0, 1 , 0,f; n_1}$ is a combinatorial ball $B^{n_1+2f-3}$.
 The cellulation has the unique biggest cell that corresponds to the empty diagonal arrangement. \end{thm}

 The following example (and its generalizations) is well-known and is used in the cluster algebras world \cite{FomZel}, \cite{FraScSo}.
 However we put it here with a proof for the sake of completeness.